FabioERodrigues/University_projects/README.md

 2. Java Robot Simualation Coursework  82/100

-• Project Overview: A Java-based robot arena simulation, featuring various types of robots (e.g., PacMan, WhiskerRobot, BeamRobot) and interactive items like obstacles and a controllable PacMan robot.
+• Project Overview:
+A Java-based robot arena simulation, featuring various types of robots (e.g., PacMan, WhiskerRobot, BeamRobot) and interactive items like obstacles and a controllable PacMan robot.

-Key Functionalities:
+•Key Functionalities:

-• OOP Design: Implemented class hierarchy with inheritance, abstract methods, and encapsulation for robots and arena items.
+OOP Design: Implemented class hierarchy with inheritance, abstract methods, and encapsulation for robots and arena items.
 User Interaction: Control over simulation through mouse events, ability to move and delete items, and features like slow motion and saving progress.

+•Learnings:
-•Learnings: Gained experience in Java concepts such as inheritance, abstract classes, and GUI development.
+Gained experience in Java concepts such as inheritance, abstract classes, and GUI development.
 Identified improvement areas, including better planning, more concise code, and additional features like keyboard-controlled PacMan and improved beam robot behavior​

 3. Python Data science 82/100